Undergraduate / Computer Science Major (BS/BA) / CS Core, Breadth, and Depth RequirementsCS Project Course

 Fundamentals of computer game design.
 Topics include: Plot, narrative and character, simulation for creating game worlds, AI for synthetic characters, tuning game play.
 Substantial programming and project work.
 Approved for the Breadth Interfaces and Depth Interfaces requirement in the CS curriculum.
 This course satisfies the project requirement

 Principles and practices of knowledge representation, including logics, ontologies, common sense knowledge, and semantic web technologies.
-Prerequisite: 348, 325, or equivalent experience with artificial intelligence.
+Prerequisite: 3EECS 348, EECS 325, or equivalent experience with artificial intelligence.
 This course satisfies the project requirement.

 EECS 394 is focused on the process of software development from the perspective of both rapid prototyping and responsive relationships with clients.
 We’ll take an Extreme Programming approach in which teams will maintain tight, iterative development cycles that include ongoing interactions with clients.
 In the style of EDC, the class is project oriented, with teams focused on specific projects during the entire 10 week period.
 The class also has a studio feel, with team interactions during class guided by faculty and graduate students.

 In this course, students will design and develop games using the Unity game engine, with focus on team-based projects and agile development practices.
-Lectures will cover game design fundamentals such as the MDA framework, game architecture and implementation, and the business of game development.
-Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation. (formerly known as "EECS-395/495 Real-Time 3D Game Engine Design")
+Lectures will cover game design theory, game architecture and implementation, and the business of game development.
+Students will participate in class discussion and evaluation of projects in progress, to develop their skills in iterative design and implementation.
+Please note that this course requires significant amount of programming outside of class.

 This is a joint projects class with Medill in conjunction with the newly announced Knight News Innovation Lab at Northwestern.
 McCormick students (primarily CS and CE majors) and journalism students will join cross-functional teams to assess and develop, from both an audience/market perspective and a technology perspective, a range of technology projects with the ultimate goal of deployment for impact in media and journalism.
 Some projects may continue over the summer if students are interested.